php-fig/event-dispatcher-util/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

-This package contains a series of traits and base classes to cover the common, boilerplate portions of implementing a PSR-6-compliant cache library.
+This package contains a series of traits and base classes to cover the common, boilerplate portions of implementing a PSR-14-compliant event dispatcher library.

 PSR-14 is still in draft.
 This library will be updated accordingly as PSR-14 evolves.
 A stable release will be made once PSR-14 is complete.